openpolitics/manifesto/science.md

 Enforce open access of existing published journal papers - no paywalls.

-Develop standardised open data and software infrastructure for reproducibility and artifacts of published results.
+Develop standardised open data and software infrastructure for reproducibility and artefacts of published results.

 Facilitate/enforce the publication of negative or controversial outcomes and results to studies.